dtao/PhilosopherDeveloper/source/posts/distance-from-here-to-awesome.markdown

 The problem with this hard-won knowledge is that it's a bit abstract, and doesn't exactly tell you how to make a nice-looking website.
 You know what *does* make it easy to make a nice-looking[^nice-looking] website?
 Bootstrap.

 But let me rewind for a second.
 If Bootstrap were *just* a collection of pretty UI features, that'd be one thing.
 But it isn't just that.
-The fact is that Bootstrap *does* address a problem
+The fact is that Bootstrap *does* address a problem, which is the prevalence of disorganized [spaghetti](http://en.wikipedia.org/wiki/Spaghetti_code) layouts with rampant code duplication and CSS rules whose interactions are extremely fragile (e.g., remove a `<div>` and suddenly the text is blue).
+This was a real problem.
+Then Bootstrap came along with its simple vocabulary of consistent syling rules and attractive defaults, and suddenly coming up with a sane, pleasant layout became much easier.

+*Yeah, but they didn't do it the right way!
+It isn't semantic!*

+In other words, it isn't *totally awesome*.
+But it *couldn't* be.
+The *distance to awesome* from where we were, with the spaghetti styling and house-of-cards layouts, was just too great.

 PHP and Visual Basic: bad languages
 -----------------------------------